mnestorov/regex-patterns/README.md

-# European Phone Numbers, Postal Codes and VAT Numbers Regex Patterns
+# Regex Patterns for European Phone Numbers, Postal Codes, VAT Numbers, Dates, Currency etc.

 ![Licence](https://img.shields.io/badge/Unlicense-red)

 ## Overview

-This repository contains regular expression (regex) patterns for validating phone numbers, postal codes and VAT numbers for European countries.
+This repository contains regular expression (regex) patterns for validating phone numbers, postal codes, VAT numbers and some common and critical in various applications patterns like date, currency etc. for European countries.

-Below are the patterns for each country, along with a brief description.
+Below are the patterns for each European country, along with a brief description.

 ## Contents
 - [Regex Patterns](#regex-patterns)